TOM CLANCY’S GHOST RECON BREAKPOINT DEVELOPER Q&A: STEALTH GAMEPLAY

 Lighting: Being in a dark or brightly lit area will either help or hinder your stealth efforts.
 Remember, you can pick your time of day at the nearest Bivouac!
 If you approach a camp at night, take out some lights to make it harder for enemies to spot you.

-Difficulty Level: Your choice in difficulty setting will impact how effective enemy visual detection is.
+Difficulty Level: Your choice of difficulty setting will impact how effective enemy visual detection is.

 Level Differential: If you’re up against a well-equipped enemy that has a large advantage in level over your Ghost, their time to detect you will be shorter.
 You can still down higher-level human enemies in a headshot, but any mistakes you make in your approach are more likely to be noticed and punished.